Tippecanoe Place in South Bend, Indiana

 The Full Story

-She's the Woman in White of Tippecanoe Place, the mansion's most-documented ghost, and nobody has been able to match her to a name.
-Historian Michael Kleen, who has written the most careful investigation of the haunting, points out that a lot of the folklore about the Studebaker family is wrong.
-The two children people say died in the mansion were from Clement's first marriage and died before the house was even built.
-Clement himself did not die by suicide.
-He died of natural causes in 1901 at the age of seventy.
+The natural thing is to look for her in the family.
+Historian Michael Kleen wrote the careful investigation of the haunting, and what he mostly found was the folklore coming apart in his hands.
+The two Studebaker children people say died here were from Clement's first marriage, and they died before the house was even built.
+Clement himself died of natural causes at seventy, not by suicide.
 Whoever the Woman in White is, she isn't a Studebaker.